Bootstrap Percolation in Random Graphs of Unbounded Rank: Applications

-We propose to approximate the minimal fixed point by the following procedure.
-The corresponding pseudocode is provided in Algorithm~\ref{alg:nn}. \begin{enumerate} \item Initialize an neural network $f^{NN}$ with parameter $\bs{\theta}_0$, \item Evaluate the objective function with mean absolute error for the minimization:
+We propose to approximate the least fixed point by the following procedure.
+The corresponding pseudocode is provided in Algorithm~\ref{alg:nn}. \begin{enumerate} \item For $j=0$, initialize a neural network $f^{NN}(\cdot;\bs{\theta}_0)$ with parameter $\bs{\theta}_0$. \item Evaluate the objective function:

 where $0 < \gamma < 1$ is a parameter and $\{x_0, \dots, x_N\}$ are data points sampled from $\cS$.
-The first term is the mean absolute error between neural function $f_{NN}$ and its operator $\Psi_{\kappa}^{NN}f^{NN}$ over the data points.
-Minimizing the first term towards zero ensures convergence to a fixed point for small $\gamma$.
-The second term punishes the large value of the integral and therefore directs the convergence toward the minimum fixed point.
-The coefficient $\gamma$ should be chosen small enough such that the algorithm will prioritize the convergence to zero of the first term. \item Evaluate the gradient $\nabla_{\bs{\theta}} J(\bs{\theta}_0)$ and obtain the new parameter $\bs{\theta}_{1}$ with gradient descent
+The first term is the mean absolute error between the neural network $f^{NN}$ and $\Psi_{\kappa}^{NN}f^{NN}$ (to be defined below) over the data points.
+For small $\gamma$, minimizing the first term ensures convergence to a fixed point.
+The second term approximates the integrated value of the fixed point.
+Adding it to the loss function penalizes large values and steers the algorithm to converge towards the least fixed point.
+The coefficient $\gamma$ should be chosen small enough such that the algorithm will prioritize the convergence to zero of the first term. \item Evaluate the gradient $\nabla_{\bs{\theta}} J(\bs{\theta}_j)$ and obtain the new parameter $\bs{\theta}_{j+1}$ with gradient descent